FIRE & Early Retirement

 1. What FIRE Actually Means for India's Middle Class

 FIRE stands for Financial Independence, Retire Early.
-But in the Indian context, it rarely means never working again — it means choosing whether to work.
+In the Indian context, it rarely means never working again.
+It means choosing whether to work.
 It means never accepting a bad work environment because the EMI depends on it.
 It means saying no to a difficult client without financial panic.
 The goal is not laziness; it is optionality.

 📌 Who this guide is for: Salaried professionals aged 25–40 who want to retire between 40 and 50, with monthly expenses of ₹50,000–₹1,50,000 (today's rupees).
 The calculations use ₹75,000/month as the base case.
 Scale up or down proportionally for your actual expenses.
 All corpus figures are in nominal terms (actual future rupees needed at retirement), not today's purchasing power.